jhuilin/CS381-ImageProcessing/README.md

 # ImagePorcessing
-the projects from the course Image Processing assigned by professor Andes Alarcon Ramirez in Queens College
+The projects from the course381 ImageProcessing assigned by professor Andes Alarcon Ramirez in Queens College